I’m not very gentle with my gear. Most stuff never last very long.

 Randolph Engineering vs American Optical: Andy’s Verdict

 The battle of Randolph Engineering vs American Optical is over.
 For me Randolph Engineering Aviators is the clear winner.
 Of all the sunglasses I have owned they look the most stylish, are most comfortable and are of the highest quality.
 They almost seem indestructible.
 In addition they have an outstanding lifetime warranty that few can match.
-The only negative is the slightly higher price but I have no issue paying a bit more for gear that will last many years.
+The only negative is the higher price but I have no issue paying more for gear that will last many years.

 American Optical Original Pilots are also a great pair of glasses.
 They could be an option for those who don’t like spending too much on sunglasses.